Truro, Nova Scotia: Infrastructure and attractions

 An important highway interchange is located just north of Truro in the rural community of Onslow where Highway 102 ends at Highway 104 - both four lane expressways.
 Secondary roads Trunk 2 and Trunk 4 intersect in the town.
 Important tertiary roads Route 236 and Route 311 end in the nearby communities of Lower Truro and Onslow respectively.
 Some of these roads also form part of the Glooscap Trail which is a scenic drive for tourists.
 Truro railway station is served by Via Rail's Ocean line.

 Nova Scotia Power has several transmission line corridors in or near Truro; additionally Bell Aliant, EastLink and 360networks route most of the major telephone and data communications lines in the province through the town.

 Six large sections of the Berlin Wall are located along the Cobequid Trail, on the Agricultural Campus of Dalhousie University.

+Victoria Park, a 3,000-acre (12 km^{2}) municipal woodland park located near the centre of the town is a popular local destination.
+Victoria Park features stands of old-growth forest characteristic of the New England–Acadian forests, particularly groves of old eastern hemlock.
+The park features many hiking trails, which showcase the property's woodland and several waterfalls.
+Victoria Park is also a popular mountain biking destination, featuring several trails and built infrastructure specifically designated for the sport.

+Truro is home to The Hub Shopping Centre, formerly known as the Truro Mall.

 Education

 Truro has two public high schools, Cobequid Educational Centre and the francophone École acadienne de Truro.
 Post-secondary institutions consist of a campus of the Nova Scotia Community College, Jane Norman College (formerly the Institute of Human Services Education), and the Agricultural Campus of Dalhousie University in the neighbouring village of Bible Hill.